 Schools that participate in the NSLP receive cash subsidies and donated commodities from the USDA to prepare and serve lunches.
 NSLP, a federally assisted meal program, provides nutritionally balanced, low-cost, or free lunches to children each school day.
 Schools can also use the subsidy to purchase food items from authorized vendors.

-The NSLP is important because it 1) provides essential nutrients to students, 2) gives students the opportunity to get involved in activities that they love while learning new skills, 3) helps schools excel in education, 4) supports the health and well-being of children, and 5) helps reduce food insecurity.
+The NSLP is important because it 1) provides essential nutrients to students, 2) allows students to get involved in activities that they love while learning new skills, 3) helps schools excel in education, 4) supports the health and well-being of children, and 5) helps reduce food insecurity.

 For more information about the National School Lunch Program, please visit: